mangalam-research/btw/tech_notes.rst

 1.1.x to 1.2.0
 ~~~~~~~~~~~~~~

+1. Upgrade the nginx configuration to the new one so that developers
+   can bypass maintenance mode.

+2. Uninstall South.

-1. **After stopping redis but before updating the source,** upgrade
+2. **After stopping redis but before updating the source,** upgrade
    ``South`` to the latest in the 1.x series.

-2. **After stopping redis but before updating the source,** upgrade
+3. **After stopping redis but before updating the source,** upgrade
    ``django-allauth`` to the version required by BTW.

-3. **After stopping redis but before updating the source,** run
+4. **After stopping redis but before updating the source,** run
    ``./manage.py migrate socialauth``.
 This will upgrade the tables
    for the ``socialauth`` app (provied by ``django-allauth``) to the
    latest format.

-4. Resume the installation with the source update, and so on...
+5. Resume the installation with the source update, and so on...

 1.0.x to 1.1.0
 ~~~~~~~~~~~~~~